hugomrdias/connect-deps/readme.md

 This can became problematic in some cases, to solve this problem this package "links" (we call it connect) a dependency by running `yarn pack` in the connected dependency and `yarn add file:/path/to/pack.tgz` in the current repo.

+For a real world example where `npm link` failed, see the blog post [When npm link fails](https://vmx.cx/cgi-bin/blog/index.cgi/when-npm-link-fails%3A2019-08-01%3Aen%2CJavaScript%2Cnpm).

 ## Usage